Watch: Kobe Bryant introduces Little Mamba puppet on Musecage

 Watch the clip below:

 If you tuned in at any point before the Thunder vs. Rockets game, you were probably scratching your head as to what you may be watching.
-It's not a new episode of Sesame Street or The Muppets but Kobe Bryant's new chapter as a storyteller is underway.
+It's not a new episode of Sesame Street or The Muppets, but Kobe Bryant's new chapter as a storyteller is underway.